 Oliver and Amanda’s Halloween by Jean Van Leeuwen and Ann Schweninger

-I finally ordered myself a copy of this one this year, and I couldn’t be happier to own these sweet stories of my favorite pigs picking costumes, making homemade donuts, and heading out to trick-or-treat.
+I’ve thought this was one of the best Halloween picture books since I was a child, and I finally ordered myself a copy of this one last year.
+I couldn’t be happier to own these sweet stories of my favorite pigs picking costumes, making homemade donuts, and heading out to trick-or-treat.
 Oliver and Amanda forever!

 Popcorn by Frank Asch

-This one was out of print for a while (and used copies were wildly expensive), but now it’s back in print and better than ever.
+This is one of the best children’s Halloween books , but it was out of print for a while (and used copies were wildly expensive).
+Happily, now it’s back in print and better than ever.
 I think we read our copy at least 50 times last October.
 When Sam’s parents leave him home alone to attend a Halloween party, he decides to throw his own bash and tells all his friends to bring a treat.
 Every last one of them brings popcorn kernels and when they pop them all, the entire house is filled with popcorn, which they have to eat before Sam’s parents get home.

 Ghosts in the House by Kazuno Kohara

-I loved this book from the moment I first saw it in my picture book class in grad school, and I haven’t even remotely tired of it in the years since then.
+This is one of the BEST Halloween books.
+I loved it from the moment I first saw it in my picture book class in grad school, and I haven’t even remotely tired of it in the years since then.
 When a sweet little witch moves into a house full of witches, she promptly gathers them up, launders them and puts them to work as curtains, sheets and tablecloths.
 The illustrations, all black and orange and white, are stunning.